jmysliv/VoiceAssistant/README.md

     cd UI
     ../venv/bin/python3 main.py
 ```

+#### Install Chrome webdriver
+This webdriver must be installed for the correct work of the voice assistant.
+Choose the webdriver specific for your Chrome browser version from this [link](https://chromedriver.chromium.org/downloads).
+If you have some problem with find your Chrome Browser version number this [link](https://help.zenplanner.com/hc/en-us/articles/204253654-How-to-Find-Your-Internet-Browser-Version-Number-Google-Chrome) will help you.
+Next extract downloaded webdriver to [driver folder](VoiceAssistant/driver) and make sure that filename is "webdriver"

 ## Adding new features
 *If you enjoy idea of our project and you want to develop it, here is simple guide how to add new feature to our assistant.*